tESS RENÉ

 Free download on calming the nervous system in an article by Tess Rene Coaching

 When you smile or allow yourself even a fleeting moment of lightness, you’re doing more than just “cheering up.”
-You’re reshaping your internal experience, and over time, training your nervous system toward resilience.
+In fact, you’re reshaping your internal experience, and over time, you’re training your nervous system toward resilience.

 • You create a positive experience inside a difficult one.

-Imagine a rainy day when everything feels heavy.
-You pause to watch a child splashing in a puddle or you let yourself hum along to a song in the car.
-For a brief moment, joy coexists with hardship.
-This doesn’t erase the difficulty, but it does remind you that pain isn’t the only thing happening.
+For instance, imagine a rainy day when everything feels scary or heavy.
+You pause to watch a child splashing in a puddle, or you let yourself hum along to a song in the car.
+In that moment, joy coexists with fear and hardship.
+This doesn’t erase the difficulty, but instead, it reminds you that pain or fear isn’t the only thing happening.

 • Your body releases calming neurotransmitters.

 Smiling, laughing, or even taking a single mindful breath triggers the release of dopamine, serotonin, and endorphins—the body’s natural “feel-better” chemicals.
-Research shows these microbursts of relief can lower stress hormones like cortisol and support emotional regulation.
+As a result, research shows these microbursts of relief can lower stress hormones like cortisol and support emotional regulation.

 • You become more open to connection and support.